ShieldBattery/ShieldBattery/docs/GETTING_STARTED.md

 ## Initialize the database structure

 **NOTE**: PostgreSQL must be properly configured beforehand for the db-migrate scripts to work.

-**NOTE**: an existing `DATABASE_URL` environment variable will take precedence over `.env` file and should be removed or updated to match your desired database configuration.

 From the root of this repository execute this to migrate the database to the latest structure: